fkf-studios/suckless/README.md

 cd st
 sudo make install
 ```
-#keybinds
+# keybinds
-i will add the keybinds later...you can just view the keybinds in dwm/config.h
+I will add the keybinds later...you can just view the keybinds in dwm/config.h
 NOTE: to paste in st its alt+v instead of ctrl+v